RaspiBolt

 sudo apt install nodejs

-2. Confirm the version:
+2. Confirm the runtime version:

 node --version